Managing secrets

 4. Upload the public key to z/OS

-As OpenShift administrators will be able to access your secrets and decode your private key, It's strongly suggested that you create a fresh new key pair with a passphrase.
-You can perform all these step in a running Dev Spaces workspace.
-To do that, create a folder such as /project/ssh-keys or even /projects/zopeneditor-sample/ssh-keys, and store the intermediate files produced by these instructions there.
-After you finished, you can delete the entire directory.
-The following steps assume that you created and CDed into that new empty directory called ssh-keys in the Dev Spaces Terminal view.
+Note, unless you are using vault technology as described at the beginning of this section, OpenShift administrators can access your secrets and decode your private key.
+It is strongly suggested that you create a fresh key pair with a passphrase to use for Dev Spaces.
+If you are a Windows user, you can perform some of the steps involving Unix commands in a running Dev Spaces workspace's VS Code terminal.
+If you do so, create a folder such as /project/ssh-keys or /projects/zopeneditor-sample/ssh-keys, and store the intermediate files produced by these instructions there.
+After you finish, delete the entire directory.
+In the following steps, assume that you have created and changed directory into that new empty directory called ssh-keys in the Dev Spaces terminal view.

 1. Generate a new RSA key pair with the following command: